kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 Test steps within a test are run sequentially: **if any of the test steps fail, the entire test is considered failed**.

-A test step can consist in one or more operations:
+A test step can consist of one or more operations:

 - To delete resources present in a cluster
 - To create or update resources in a cluster